wanx-troopers/wanx-troopers.github.io/timeline.md

 # News

+2025.12.13 Hugely popular [Z-Image-Turbo](extra-tools/z-image.md) 6B image generation model which has had a working ControlNet implementations in ComfyUI since 2025.12.03 has now received a `Union 2.0` ControlNet upgrade adding inpainting ability

 2025.12.13 [preview](screenshots/kj-wrapper-v2-preview.webp) of Kijai's V2 nodes for wrapper; main idea is to make the list of inputs on the sampler shorter

 2025.12.13 Work started in integrating [SCAIL](wan-animates.md#scail), a WanAnimate analogue capable of generating two characters according to pose skeletons; pose detection not ready yet